|

 Although these is topics are particularly relevant to Boomers, it is also relevant to ANY age group.
 Join us as we creatively explore (& hopefully lengthen) our future.

-Dot Concert Sound: Non-standard Instruments To Programming Grid
+Concert Sound: Non-standard Instruments

 time: Saturday, 3:00 - 4:15 pm